 Keith Bates, CEO

-As a VC and entrepreneur, Keith's investees were sold for over $130 million, with IRRs over 65 percent.
+Keith's venture capital investees were sold for over $130 million, with IRRs over 65 percent.
 Keith's VC investments in Plazmic won the top industry award from the Canadian Venture Capital Association for IRR.
 His VC investments led their respective funds by a wide margin.

 Keith has done deals with Disney, Reuters, Sony, Cineplex, AOL, Sun Microsystems, Torstar, Gannett, Accent Health and many more.
 He is a co-inventor on four patent applications.
-Early in his career he handled deal-making for two award-winning feature films (RoadKill and Highway 61)—running rights acquisitions, financings, distribution and ancillary rights deals.
+Early in his career he was a producer of two award-winning feature films (RoadKill and Highway 61)—running rights acquisitions, financings, distribution and ancillary rights deals.
 His full profile can be seen at LinkedIn here.
-Keith lives in Toronto, Canada and has a law degree from Dalhousie; he articled at Davies Ward & Beck with a focus on mergers, securitisations and corporate transactions.
+Keith lives in Toronto, Canada.
+He has a law degree from Dalhousie, and articled at Davies Ward & Beck with a focus on corporate transactions.
 Contact him here.

 A Track Record of Creative & Technology Projects

 Scout was a recommendation platform built for online publishers.
 Vastly ahead of players like Outbrain and Taboola, Scout had the best UX of any platform in the market—and without any disgusting spam ads!
 Scout was the subject of many patent filings for innovation and design.
 It served over 30 million users across some of the largest news sites in the world.
 Keith led overall product & business development and was CEO of Kibboko, the company behind Scout.